There are a number of conditions associated with diabetes. These include coeliac disease, thyroid disease and haemochromatosis.

 - Your GP can then take a simple blood test to look for an antibody made by the body in response to eating gluten

 - Your GP can refer you to a gut specialist doctor (gastroenterologist) for a simple test called a ‘gut biopsy’.
 Small samples of gut lining are collected and later examined under a microscope to check for abnormalities that are typical in coeliac disease.

 Current clinical guidelines recommend that all children and young people with type 1 diabetes are screened for coeliac disease on diagnosis.
 It is also recommended that adults with type 1 diabetes are assessed for coeliac disease.
 Testing should also be offered to anyone if signs and symptoms of coeliac disease are present.

 There are two types of thyroid disorder: hypothyroidism (where the body doesn’t produce enough thyroid hormones) and hyperthyroidism (where it produces too much).

-Neither hypo- nor hyperthyroidism can be cured, but both can be treated successfully with tablets.
+Neither hypothyroidism nor hyperthyroidism can be cured, but both can be treated successfully with tablets.

-Polycystic ovary syndrome (PCOS) affects about 5–10 per cent of women.
-It can cause an increased risk of developing Type 2 diabetes and may increase your risk of heart disease.
+Polycystic ovary syndrome (PCOS) affects about 5–10% of women.
+It can cause an increased risk of developing type 2 diabetes and may increase your risk of heart disease.
 PCOS is associated with insulin resistance and high levels of insulin circulating in the blood.
-Around 10–20 per cent of women with PCOS will go on to develop Type 2 diabetes at some time.
+Around 10–20% of women with PCOS will go on to develop type 2 diabetes at some time.